Standard Chinese phonology: Neutral tone

 Pitch contours of the neutral tone.

-Also called fifth tone or zeroth tone, the neutral tone is sometimes thought of as a lack of tone.
+Also called fifth tone or zeroth tone (轻声 (輕聲, qīngshēng, light tone)), the neutral tone is sometimes thought of as a lack of tone.
 It is associated with weak syllables, which are generally somewhat shorter than tonic syllables.

 In Standard Chinese, about 15–20% of the syllables in written texts are considered unstressed, including certain suffixes, clitics, and particles.
 Second syllables of some disyllabic words are also unstressed in Northern Mandarin accents, but many Mandarin speakers in Southern China tend to preserve their inherent tone.

 The pitch of a syllable with neutral tone is determined by the tone of the preceding syllable.
 Chao (1968) considered the neutral tone syllables to not have pitch contour.
 He introduced special dotted tone letters to denote its pitch.
 Later studies, however, found that the neutral tone syllables do have pitch contour.
 The following table shows the pitch at which the neutral tone is pronounced in Standard Chinese after each of the four main tones.
 For contoured pitch analysis, the first column shows the pitch contour directly after the full tone syllable, and the second column shows the pitch contour after another neutral tone syllable.